NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-AccessControl.markdown

 ref: cisoaccesscontrol
 lang: en
 ---
-## Access control policy
+## Access Control Policy
-Access to applications and data (files, databases) that have been [classified]({% link _knowhow/cisoapproach/SecurityPolicy-AccessControl.markdown %}) as vital or important is reserved to authorised persons and is forbidden to all other persons, whether internal or external to the “organisation.”
+Access to applications and data (files, databases) that have been [classified]({% link _knowhow/cisoapproach/SecurityPolicy-AccessControl.markdown %}) as vital or important is reserved to authorised persons and is forbidden to all other persons, whether internal or external to the organisation.

 The right to access each of these resources is granted by the data manager, as defined in Section 2 “[Attribution of responsibilities]({% link _knowhow/cisoapproach/SecurityPolicy-OrganizationOfSecurity.markdown %}#third-party-access-and-outsourcing)”.
 It also sets out the type of access to the information: read-only, editing or deletion rights.
 This is the only person who can grant, modify or withdraw access rights to this data.
 Access rights are created on a technical level by the IT manager.

-### Applying security measures to:
+### Applying Security Measures To:

 * [file servers]({% link _publications/recommendationsecuring/Recommendations4securingFileServer.markdown %})
 * [email servers]({% link _publications/recommendationsecuring/Recommendations4securingEmailServer.markdown %})